-Opting to undergo arbitration proceedings during your divorce is an extremely important decision with far-reaching implications.
+Opting to undergo arbitration proceedings is an extremely important decision with far-reaching implications.
 Unlike mediation, arbitration is a legally-binding process, meaning that you enter into these proceedings having agreed to abide by the final determination.
-Mediation represents a vastly different option, as it is not a legally binding process but instead, results in recommendations that you and your spouse can accept or refuse at your discretion.
-Mediation and arbitration are similar in the fact that they can both alternatives can provide significant cost savings for the parties involved and provide a more time-efficient course for resolution.
+Mediation represents a vastly different option, as it is not a legally binding process but instead results in recommendations that you and your spouse may accept or refuse at your discretion.
+Mediation and arbitration are similar in that they both may provide significant financial savings for the parties involved, as well as a more time-effective course for resolution.
 Another benefit of arbitration is the ability to keep all of the information disclosed during these proceedings private, thus preventing your exposure to public scrutiny if you are a public official or high-profile individual.

-The trajectory of arbitration is as follows: an arbitrator is first agreed upon by both sides.
-This individual is an objective third-party, often a lawyer, who will impartially evaluate all relevant circumstances prior to determining an appropriate marital settlement agreement.
+The trajectory of arbitration is as follows: both you and your spouse will agree upon an arbitrator.
+This individual is an objective third-party, often a lawyer, who will impartially evaluate all relevant circumstances before determining an appropriate marital settlement agreement.
 When choosing to undergo arbitration, you must first agree to accept whatever the result of the arbitration will be, thus limiting your control over the process significantly.
 The arbitration process is similar to a trial that would occur in court, with witness testimony and evidence presented by both sides.
 However, arbitration is far less formal than court proceedings, particularly because the rules of evidence are significantly relaxed.

-Before making a decision with regard to arbitration, there are a number of important questions which should be considered.
+Before deciding about arbitration, several important questions should be considered.
 Just as relationships are significantly variable, the benefit of arbitration may be large or small depending on your specific circumstances.
 Some of the most important questions to ask yourself include:

 - How important is time efficiency for your divorce?
 Courtroom litigation can extend for lengthy periods, with backlogs of cases on the court’s docket that delay your ability to even begin divorce proceedings.
 Arbitration represents a significantly more expedient alternative.

-- Is cost-effectiveness essential to you during this time?
+- Is cost-effectiveness essential during this time?
 Choosing to pursue a case in court may require months or even years of your divorce attorney’s time, which translates into a significant cost burden for both parties if you cannot reach an agreement.
-Arbitration can represent a drastically less expensive option for you and your spouse if cost savings is paramount.
+Arbitration can represent a drastically less expensive option for you and your spouse if financial savings are paramount.

 - How flexible is your schedule for attending divorce proceedings?
-If your work or other commitments limit your flexibility, arbitration will allow you to schedule these events at your convenience, instead of complying with court-ordered dates for appearance.
+If your work or other commitments limit your flexibility, arbitration may help you schedule these events at your convenience, instead of complying with court-ordered dates for appearance.

 Contact our Bergen County NJ Divorce Arbitrators to Discuss Your Case

 At Townsend, Tomaio & Newmark, we are not interested in dragging you through long-term legal battles to increase our fees.
-Our primary concern if facilitating a positive outcome that allows you and your family to move forward on the most agreeable of terms.
+Our primary concern if facilitating a positive outcome that allows you and your family to move forward in the most agreeable of terms.
 As such, we work to provide you with a thorough outline of all of your options, complete with benefits and drawbacks, so that you can make confident, informed decisions that serve your best interests.
-For additional information, contact our offices in Hackensack, Bergen County at 201-397-1750.
+For additional information, contact our firm today.